1712250/PTUDW-17TN-Nhom04/README.md

 You need node to run this project.
 Install node [here](https://nodejs.org/en/download/).

-If you already have node, open terminal and run this:
+If you already have node, clone this repository, then open terminal in the repository and run this:

 ```
     npm install